GabrielSilva117/Student--REST-API/README.md

 # Student--REST-API

-Simple CRUD API that manipulates student data as email, name, dob and age
+Simple CRUD API that manipulates student data such as email, name, dob(date of birth) and age